Linguistics of Erinnal

 la·vi·tu (v) to love

-la·vo (n) famililal love
+la·vo (n) familial love

 le·vak (v) to leave behind